3 data-driven approaches to improve on-shelf availability

 Fig. 1: Supervisor Console in Trax Retail Execution

 Trax’s solution can help with this.
-Despite multiple SKUs and nearly identical product facings, Trax can differentiate between products with a high degree of accuracy – tracking SKUs with obscure packaging under poor lighting conditions and detecting newer product versions for example.
+Despite multiple SKUs and nearly identical product facings, Trax can differentiate between products with a high degree of accuracy – tracking SKUs with obscure packaging under poor lighting conditions and detecting newer product versions for example, meaning not just inventory levels are reviewed but the right products show at the right time, while avoiding any potential shortages that may cause a reduction in customer orders / sales.

 Fig. 2: SKU-level availability tracking

-A sample of Trax data (Fig 2) shows the OSA of nine products under the Hero range across six stores.
-Here, Store A is the worst performing, with six products unavailable at the time of audit.
-Products 1, 4 and 7 require attention, as they are unavailable in three stores.
-By comparing OSA levels across stores and SKUs over time, manufacturers can identify patterns of movement and pinpoint repeat offenders.
+A sample of Trax data (Fig 2) shows the OSA (On Shelf Availability) of nine products under the Hero range across six stores.
+Here, Store A is the worst performing, with metrics noting six products unavailable at the time of audit.
+Products 1, 4 and 7 require attention, as they are unavailable in three stores, which can impact customer expectations.
+By comparing OSA levels across stores and SKUs over time, manufacturers can identify patterns of movement and pinpoint repeat offenders with an inventory management system.

 Fig. 3: OSA benchmarking chart